agarwalp10/Mechanic_Shop/README.md

 * Able to search for mechanics using GET
 * Using pagination to sort by pages
 * Created a new Model: Parts which has a many-to-many relationship with service tickets (junction table was used)
 * Using a PUT, we are able to add a part to the Service Ticket

+# Part 3: Documentation and Testing
+* Testing folder has tests for each model: customers, mechanics, parts, service_tickets
+* Each test file tests all routes for each bp